DevExpress/devextreme-documentation/api-reference/_hidden/dxHtmlEditorTableResizing/minRowHeight.md

 The minimum row height.

 ---
-When the content height exceeds this property's value and users resize the row, the minimum row height equals to the content height.
+When the content height exceeds this property's value and users resize the row, the minimum row height equals the content height.